 Allergy injections will be given to students who are already on allergy desensitization programs prescribed and initiated by their allergist.

-Allergy injections are available at the Student Health Center in accordance with the following guidelines:
+Allergy injections are available at the Wellness Center in accordance with the following guidelines:

 - Allergy serum must be accompanied by written orders signed by the prescribing physician including the extract name, dosage schedule to be followed (including alteration of dosage due to being late for appointment dates), date of the most recent injection, and any special considerations.
 The student's name, date of birth and vial number should be listed on each vial.